qemqemqem/aider/README.md

 ### Document Command

 The `/document` command helps you generate or improve documentation.
-You can use it in two ways:
+You can use it like this:

 ```
-# Focus on documenting a specific file
-/document path/to/file.py

-# Make a specific documentation request
 /document add docstrings to all functions in utils.py
 ```

 The `/document` command instructs aider to focus exclusively on documentation changes - it will update comments, docstrings, and documentation files without modifying actual code functionality.
 This is particularly useful when you want to improve code documentation without risking changes to the underlying implementation.

+When `/document` is run with no message, aider will enter document mode, which is just like `/code` mode but with a focus on documentation tasks.

 ## Credits